-When the fungal skin infection further worsens, a condition called ‘foot rot’ can develop.
-This causes the development of a bacterial infection on top of the fungal infection, often leading to bleeding, pus, open wounds, and pain.
-If ignored or incorrectly treated, foot rot can worsen into a medical emergency.
-It is also contagious and can be transmitted to friends and family in close proximity.
+If a fungal skin infection worsens, it can lead to a condition called foot rot.
+This is a bacterial infection that develops on top of the fungal infection, often causing bleeding, pus, open wounds, and pain.
+If ignored or incorrectly managed, foot rot can become a medical emergency.
+It is also contagious and can be transmitted to close contacts.

 Self-Monitoring & Prevention

 Prevention is important.
 Ensure the feet are always dry, especially in between the toes.
 Rotate the use of footwear regularly, allowing aeration of the shoes.
 Wear socks with closed footwear at all times, and change them at least once or twice daily.
 Avoid sharing nail clippers, files, polish or other products with other people.
 Refrain from salon pedicures as cross-contamination can occur if the instruments are not properly sterilised; some pedicure enthusiasts prefer to bring their own instruments to their salons.
 Most importantly, pay good attention to the state of your feet and nails by checking them daily.

 If you notice changes or discolouration to your nails or skin, it may be a sign of a fungal infection.
 However, many other conditions can have similar appearances, such as psoriasis or even skin cancer.
 It is essential to get a proper diagnosis of the condition to ensure that you receive the correct management and care.